archit47/Cricket-Run-Chase-Simulator/README.md

 * The program optionally takes command line argument:
     >  __python -m app.main --help__

-* So, if you which to choose the random generator class for producing aleatory scores, then:
+* So, if you wish to choose the random generator class for producing aleatory scores, then:

     * For Random Sampling technique -
     > __python -m app.main -rg 'random sampling'__